Marv17/DIP-40-GBxCART-RW-1.3/README.md

-device designed from the schematic open source from insidegadget , with some changes
+device designed with the schematic open source from insidegadget , with some changes

 firmware + bootloader can be downloaded in attachement ''MCU_Files'' , can be easy programmed with an USBASP device